jennycgonzalez/JgTracker/README.md

 │   ├── ...
 ```

-The "config.ini" and "groundtruth.txt" files for the video "Basketball" (http://cvlab.hanyang.ac.kr/tracker_benchmark/seq/Basketball.zip) are given as an example in the folder "Basketball" from this repository.
-The "groundtruth.txt" file is required to initialize the target in the first frame and its values are separated with space and not with comma.
+The "config.ini" and "groundtruth.txt" files for 9 videos of the Visual Tracker Benchmark http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html are given in the "configuration-files" folder.
+For any video the "groundtruth.txt" file is required to initialize the target in the first frame.
+Its values are separated with space and not with comma.
 When the system is done processing the video,
-it saves the tracking results in a text file named " jg-result-test-x.txt" inside the video folder, as shown in the following tree:
+it saves the tracking results in a text file named "jg-result-test-x.txt" inside the video folder, as shown in the following tree:

 ```.
 ├── config.ini